Musa Bin Jaafar Bin Hassan: Awards and accolades

-Dr Hassan's diplomatic career was recognised with multiple awards and accolades, in addition to the UNESCO gold and silver medals.
-In 2007 he was awarded the title of 'Ambassador for peace' by the International Federation for World Peace and the International Federation of Religions for Peace.
+In 2007 Hassan was awarded the title of 'Ambassador for peace' by the International Federation for World Peace and the International Federation of Religions for Peace.
 He also held the Order of Cultural Merit in the Arts and Literature of the rank of commander of the French Republic, and the Presidential Medal of Honor from the Republic of Bulgaria, both awarded in 2008.

-In January 2016, he received the great honour of being conferred the Oman Civil Order, Third Class, by His Majesty Sultan Qaboos Bin Said.
-The prestigious title was awarded in recognition of his excellency's admirable work in carrying out his national duty.
+In January 2016, he was awarded the Oman Civil Order, Third Class, by Sultan Qaboos Bin Said.

 Other works

-Dr Hassan also pursued various interests outside of diplomacy, he worked with the Arab League’s Educational, Cultural and Scientific Organization (ALECSO) as a member of Oman’s delegation to the general conferences of ALECSO, and as Member of the Organization’s Executive Board (1976-1981).
+Hassan worked with the Arab League's Educational, Cultural and Scientific Organization (ALECSO) as a member of Oman's delegation to the general conferences of ALECSO, and as Member of the Organization’s Executive Board (1976-1981).
 He also founded Oman-based business development consultancy Al-Ghafa in 1983, where he later took on an executive board position, as his son Salem Moosa Jaffar Hassan became managing director.

-Dr Hassan was also Professor Lecturer on North Africa and the Middle East at the American Graduate School of International Relations and Diplomacy (Paris) and published a number of scholarly and literary works: "The Development of Omani Administrative Law", "Audat Shanjoub" (The Return of Shanjoub), "Wain Zamanak Ya Bahr" (The Lost Glory of Seafaring Days), "Min al Hayat" (From the Life), "Kalam al Nas Youji al Ras" (Gossip Source of Headache), "Al Darawish Sketches".
-Dr Hassan who had also been an actor and theatre director has penned several plays on social and cultural subjects.
+He was also Professor Lecturer on North Africa and the Middle East at the American Graduate School of International Relations and Diplomacy (Paris) and published a number of scholarly and literary works: "The Development of Omani Administrative Law", "Audat Shanjoub" (The Return of Shanjoub), "Wain Zamanak Ya Bahr" (The Lost Glory of Seafaring Days), "Min al Hayat" (From the Life), "Kalam al Nas Youji al Ras" (Gossip Source of Headache), "Al Darawish Sketches".
+Hassan had also been an actor and theatre director, and wrote several plays on social and cultural subjects.